deeplearning4j/deeplearning4j/convolutionalnets.md

 From the Latin *convolvere*, "to convolve" means to roll together.
 For mathematical purposes, a convolution is the integral measuring how much two functions overlap as one passes over the other.
 Think of a convolution as a way of mixing two functions by multiplying them.

-<iframe src="http://mathworld.wolfram.com/images/gifs/convgaus.gif" width="100%" height="300px;" style="border:none;"></iframe>
+<iframe src="http://mathworld.wolfram.com/images/gifs/convgaus.gif" width="100%" height="280px;" style="border:none;"></iframe>

-Imagine a tall, narrow bell curve standing in the middle of a graph.
+Look at the tall, narrow bell curve standing in the middle of a graph.
 The integral is the area under that curve.
-Imagine near it a second bell curve that is shorter and wider, drifting slowly from the left side of the graph to the right.
+Near it is a second bell curve that is shorter and wider, drifting slowly from the left side of the graph to the right.
 The product of those two functions' overlap at each point along the x-axis is their [convolution](http://mathworld.wolfram.com/Convolution.html).
 So in a sense, the two functions are being "rolled together."

-The static, underlying function is the input image being analyzed, and the second, mobile function is known as the filter, because it picks up the signal of the image.
+With image analysis, the static, underlying function (the equivalent of the immobile bell curve) is the input image being analyzed, and the second, mobile function is known as the filter, because it picks up a signal or feature in the image.
 The two functions relate through multiplication.
 To visualize convolutions as matrices rather than as bell curves, please see [Andrej Karpathy's excellent animation](https://cs231n.github.io/convolutional-networks/) under the heading "Convolution Demo."

-The next thing to understand about convolutional nets is that they are passing many filters over a single image, each one picking up a different signal.
+The next thing to understand about convolutional nets is that they are passing *many* filters over a single image, each one picking up a different signal.
 At a fairly early layer, you could imagine them as passing a horizontal line filter, a vertical line filter, and a diagonal line filter to create a map of the edges in the image.

 Convolutional networks take those filters, slices of the image's feature space, and map them one by one; that is, they create a map of each place that feature occurs.
 By learning different portions of a feature space, convolutional nets allow for easily scalable and robust feature engineering.